Montana/set-hcl-value/README.md

 # set-hcl-value
-Set a value in HCL with Ruby
+Set a value in HCL with Ruby, made for a quick swap within Travis CI